mwiesenberger/simplesimdb/README.md

 hashid.yaml
 Here is an example of how the exectuable can look like.
-We use a bash script to parse the json input into command line arguments to a Feltor code and redirecty its output into the yaml file.
+We use a bash script to parse the json input into command line arguments to a Feltor code and redirect its output into the yaml file.
 ```bash
 #!/bin/bash